Net Assets – Definition, Formula and Example

 In the month of February, market price increased from INR 82 to 97.
 Mr A has the right to purchase 100 shares of XYZ ltd at a price of INR 85 or Mr A can wait for further hike in price till the expiration of contract.

-Accrued Income – Definition & Example
+Accrued Expense – Definition & Example